Why write a Letter of Wishes?

 Providing Guidance on how assets that are held in trust should be handled or used

-Leaving instructions for Guardians of minor children – This could be in regards to education, living arrangements or use of their trusts.
+Leaving instructions for Guardians of minor children – This could be in regard to education, living arrangements or use of their trusts.

 What is the difference between a letter of wishes and a Last Will and Testament?